 When developing IoT Edge modules, it's important to understand the difference between the development machine and the target IoT Edge device where the module will eventually be deployed.
 The container that you build to hold your module code must match the operating system (OS) of the target device.
 For example, the most common scenario is someone developing a module on a Windows computer intending to target a Linux device running IoT Edge.
 In that case, the container operating system would be Linux.
 As you go through this tutorial, keep in mind the difference between the development machine OS and the container OS.

 This tutorial targets Linux devices running IoT Edge.
-You can use your preferred development machine operating system, as long as your development machine can run Linux containers.
+You can use your preferred operating system, as long as your development machine can run Linux containers.
 We recommend using Visual Studio Code to develop for Linux devices, so that's what this tutorial will use.
 You can use Visual Studio as well, although there are differences in support between the two tools.

 The following table lists the supported development scenarios for Linux containers in Visual Studio Code and Visual Studio.